vadimen/mAP/README.md

 What I changed:

 main.py

 In this version there is calculated map@0.5 and map@0.5:0.95, Precision and Recall per class as in ultralitycs yolov5 (the code added is taken from there)

 What I added:

-conv_gt_dr_yol5_to_repo_format.py -> converts grount truth for yolov4&v5 and detection results of yolov5 to this repo format conv_dr_yol4_to_repo_format.py -> converts result.txt from yolov4 to this repo format
+conv_gt_dr_yol5_to_repo_format.py -> converts ground truth for yolov4&v5 and detection results of yolov5 to this repo format

+conv_dr_yol4_to_repo_format.py -> converts result.txt from yolov4 to this repo format

 Still there is some difference between this results and original yolov5 repo results.

+All usages for yolo4 and 5 are illustrated in jupyter notebooks.

 # mAP (mean Average Precision)